Attributes of God in Christianity: Infinity

 The infinity of God includes both his eternity and his immensity. says that "Yahweh is the everlasting God," while Solomon acknowledges in that "the heavens, even the highest heaven, cannot contain you".
 Infinity permeates all other attributes of God: his goodness, love, power, etc. are all considered to be infinite.

+Gregory of Nyssa was one of the first theologians to argue, in opposition to Origen, that God is infinite.
+His main argument for the infinity of God, which can be found in Against Eunomius, is that God's goodness is limitless, and as God's goodness is essential, God is also limitless.

 The relationship between the infinity of God and mathematical infinity has often been discussed.
 Georg Cantor's work on infinity in mathematics was accused of undermining God's infinity, but Cantor argued that God's infinity is the absolute infinite, which transcends other forms of infinity.

 Jealousy

 J. I. Packer saw God's jealousy as "zeal to protect a love relationship or to avenge it when broken," thus making it "an aspect of his covenant love for his own people."

 Love

 D. A. Carson speaks of the "difficult doctrine of the love of God," since "when informed Christians talk about the love of God they mean something very different from what is meant in the surrounding culture."
 Carson distinguishes between the love the Father has for the Son, God's general love for his creation, God's "salvific stance towards his fallen world," his "particular, effectual, selecting love toward his elect," and love that is conditioned on obedience.

 The love of God is particularly emphasised by adherents of the social Trinitarian school of theology.
 Kevin Bidwell argues that this school, which includes Jürgen Moltmann and Miroslav Volf, "deliberately advocates self-giving love and freedom at the expense of Lordship and a whole array of other divine attributes."